Start9Labs/documentation/site/source/support/dev-docs/packaging-example.rst

 Service Config Specification and Rules
 ======================================

 Most self-hosted packages require a configuration.
 With EmbassyOS, these config options are provided to the user in a friendly GUI, and invalid configs are not permitted.
 This allows the user to manage their software without a lot of technical skill, and minimal risk of borking their software.

+In the config section of the `manifest`, you can
 Two files are created in this process:

 ``config_spec.yaml`` for specifying all the config options your package depends on to run